eviltester/thingifier/challenger/src/main/resources/content/tools/clients.md

 I have used all of the following tools.

-At the moment I primarily use [Bruno](https://www.usebruno.com/) or [Thunderclient](https://www.thunderclient.com/) for my exploratory testing.
+At the moment I use [Bruno](https://www.usebruno.com/) for my exploratory testing.
 I configure it to feed all traffic through the [BurpSuite](https://portswigger.net/burp/communitydownload) proxy to capture all my traffic and allow me to save and review my testing.

 ### Command Line Clients